 Targeted Spay/Neuter programs are those directed toward dogs and cats in locations with a high shelter intake of puppies/kittens or unaltered adults.
 The ASPCA is interested in funding spay/neuter programs that decrease shelter intake and save more lives.

-In 2014, the ASPCA is particularly interested in funding subsidized low-cost spay/neuter, Trap-Neuter-Return or voucher programs that:
+The ASPCA is particularly interested in funding subsidized low-cost spay/neuter, Trap-Neuter-Return or voucher programs that: